So why is Strawberry Alarm Clock’s Incense and Peppermints on this best 1,000 albums ever thing?

-While the song is pretty fantastic – a kaleidoscopic spectacle of hippie rock with a genuinely great beat that kicks the groovy party right along – there’s a cornucopia of delights abounding on Incense and Peppermints the album as well.
-But let’s start with the title track.
+While the song is pretty fantastic – a kaleidoscopic spectacle of hippie rock sound with a genuinely great beat that kicks the groovy party right along – there’s a cornucopia of delights abounding on the album as well.
+But let’s start with “Incense and Peppermints” the song.

-While the band is obviously lip syncing their hit song in that performance clip, it’s fun to see Strawberry Alarm Clock in their Peak Hippie Era 1967 outfits.
+While the band is obviously lip syncing their hit song in that performance clip, it’s fun to see them in their Peak Hippie Era 1967 outfits.
 I love this kind of stuff, if you can’t tell.
 For example, I feel like the guy on keyboards could either be ready for a Be In or alternatively for the alien spacecraft mothership to land.
 We’re talking versatile attire here!

 “Paxton’s Back Street Carnival,” another fantastically psychedelic song title (along with “Rainy Day Mushroom Pillow,” bummer vibes, yeah!), shows off nice range while keeping the hippie party grooving.
 I also very much dig the keyboard solo in the middle, and there’s nice guitar work here as well.

 “Unwind With the Clock” again shows off fantastic keyboard chops.
-And in fact it’s mostly a psychedelic-flavored cocktail lounge song instrumental of sorts – and a rather good one – before finally segueing into a pretty fantastic vocals section near the end.
+And in fact it’s mostly a psychedelic-flavored cocktail lounge song instrumental of sorts – and a rather good one – before finally segueing into a pretty fantastic vocal section near the end.

 I feel compelled to share a little Austin Powers with you: the scene when Austin, he being an international time traveling man of mystery, arrives back in the swinging London of 1969.